mmayzlesh/counter-service/README.md

 2. Builds the counter-service Docker image based on the Dockerfile.
 3. Pushes the created Docker image to the GitHub Container Registry, tagged with the branch name and GitHub Actions run number, in addition to a latest tag.
 4. Copies the relevant files to the destination VM.
-5. Sets Nginx and Redis configuration files in defined bind mounts on the destination VM.
-6. Pulls and starts all the services using docker-compose.
+5. Pulls and starts all the services using docker-compose.

 Each push to a non-```main``` branch will automatically trigger a GitHub Actions pipeline, which does the following: